-And what does the Italian metal workers' federation do under these circumstances?
+And what does the Italian metal workers' federation do inder these circumstances?
 It expels from its ranks its most tried and militant section, and thus isolates it from the collective organization.
 What does this signify?
-By this action, D'Arragona and Buozzi gave their moral sanction to the final shattering of the Turin section.
+By this action, D'Arra-gona and Buozzi gave their moral sanction to the final shattering of the Turin section.
 A high price to pay for earning a good reputation for the federation in Mussolini's eyes!

 We apply to you as the International to which the Italian metal workers' federation is affiliated.
 We suggest that you exercise your influence on this federation to induce it to cancel the expulsion of the Turin section.
-This is your sacred duty as being the International upon whom will fall the whole responsibility for all that happens to the Turin metal workers after their expulsion from the federation.
+This is your sacred duty as being the International upon whom will fail the whole responsibility for all that happens to the Turin metal workers after their expulsion from the federation.

-The formal reasons for this expulsion are not yet known to us, but whatever pretexts the leaders of the federation may concoct, the whole proletarian world knows that the Turin metal workers have held aloft the banner of class war, and that their revolutionary spirit is the sole reason for their expulsion . . .!
+The formal reasons for this expulsion are not yet known to us, but whatever pretexts the leaders of the federation may concoct, the whole proletarian world knows that the Turin metal workers have held aloft the banner of class war, and that their revolutionary spirit is the sole reason for their expulsion .

 Before all the members of the Berne International we declare that our task, as the centre of the revolutionary metal workers of all countries, consists in fighting for the unity of the movement and keeping its class tendency on the right lines.
+Acting on this principle, we suggest that you do not besitate a "super in this matter, but act at once for the restoration of unity in the metal workers' organization of Haly.
+We guarantee that all our followers in Italy will co-operate, with every means at their disposal, for the attainment of this aim.